Hardening Microsoft 365: Security Best Practices Checklist – IntegriCom

 How do I Improve my Office 365 Security Score?

-1. Regularly review and improve your Microsoft Secure Score.
+• Regularly review your Secure Score

-2. Implement recommended security configurations and practices.
+• Implement recommended security measures and practices

 How do You Harden Microsoft 365?